zqx1392/hello-world/README.md

 PLAN:

+- find another hotel during 8 9 10 so I can wait and see without much trouble
+- also find bus that enable luggage first, or it will become meaningless...
 対象8日
 	- fav : track history
 		not really expecting much since they all in during GW but 30-40% 可能性